Chapter 8: Four-Leaf Taproot Script Tree#

 Witness order#

-Key: Bob signature first (stack bottom, consumed second), Alice second (stack top, consumed first).
+The witness puts both signatures on the stack before the script runs, and the order matters: Bob’s signature first (stack bottom, consumed second), Alice’s second (stack top, consumed first).

 tx.witnesses.append(TxWitnessInput([sig_bob, sig_alice, script1.to_hex(), cb.to_hex()]))